-Toolbox Talks are designed to promote safety discussions and best practices on the jobsite.
-To see more Toolbox Talks, please visit cat.com/toolboxtalks
+Toolbox Talks are intended to facilitate health and safety discussions on the job site.
+For additional Toolbox Talks, please visit SAFETY.CAT.COMTM

-Tips on proper methods of securing machines and their components for transport.
-These are things that are known and practiced, but sometimes overlooked.
+TOPIC: Tips on proper methods of securing machines and their components for safe transport.
+These are things that are known and practiced, but sometimes overlook.